 Being an online financial platform, a Demat account serves an investor in many ways by making the trading process seamless.
-Hence, before opening a Demat account and starting investment or trading it is very important to know and understand some of the basic things, to have a smooth journey.
-Once you have set up your Demat account, identify the client ID which will help you to commence trading and investment in the financial markets.
+Hence, before opening a Demat account and starting investment or trading, knowing and understanding some of the basic things is essential to have a smooth journey.
+Once you have set up your Demat account, identify the client ID to help you commence trading and investment in the financial markets.

 Frequently Asked Questions